The Office of the Provost plays a primary role in capital planning for General Fund buildings on the Ann Arbor campus.

 My unit has the funding available to cover the entire cost of the capital project.
 Do we need to follow the Capital Project Guidelines and fall submission process?

 For projects estimated at under $10 million and 100% unit-funded, either through unit reserves or signed gift agreements, the unit can often follow an abbreviated process without going through the formal annual submission and review process.
-We do ask, however, that units discuss the project with the Provost’s Office before the project is initiated to ensure that the project aligns with institutional needs and priorities.
-Exceptions include:
+We do ask, however, that units discuss the project with the Provost’s Office before the project is initiated to ensure that the project aligns with institutional needs and priorities and complete the Provost’s Study/Project Intake Form Exceptions include:

 In order to fundraise for a project, we need to show conceptual designs to prospective donors.
 When can my unit do this?